Michael D. Fascitelli: Career

 After graduating from URI, Fascitelli joined the Bristol-Myers Squibb in 1978 as an engineer and manufacturing supervisor.
 Subsequent to graduating from Harvard Business School in 1982, Fascitelli joined McKinsey & Company, a management-consulting firm.

 In 1985, he joined Goldman, Sachs & Co. in the Real Estate Department.
 He became partner in 1992 and was head of the real estate investment banking business.
-He also served on the Investment Committee for the Real Estate Funds.
+He also was on the Investment Committee for the Real Estate Funds.
 In December 1996, he became President of Vornado Realty Trust.
 He subsequently became Chief Executive Officer of Vornado in May 2009.
 During Fascitelli's 16-year tenure at Vornado (four as CEO), the company expanded and made several acquisitions, including buying Merchandise Mart building in Chicago and numerous office buildings surrounding Madison Square Garden in Manhattan.
 Under Fascitelli, Vornado also developed the Bloomberg L.P. headquarters in Manhattan.
 In 2012, Fascitelli was the 3rd highest paid CEO in the country earning $64.4 million.

-Fascitelli also currently serves as the Head of the Investment Committee for the real estate technology startup, Cadre, in which he was an angel investor.
+Fascitelli also is the head of the investment committee for the real estate technology startup, Cadre, in which he was an angel investor.
 The company was founded by Jared and Josh Kushner, along with CEO Ryan Williams and has been backed by George Soros, Jack Ma, Peter Thiel and other high-profile investors.

 Fascitelli is a Trustee and Director of the Urban Land Institute.
-He is past Chairman of the Wharton Real Estate Center and still serves on the Executive Committee.
-He serves on the board of the Child Mind Institute, The Rockefeller University Board of Trustees, the Port Authority of New York and New Jersey, Cadre, Harvard Business School, and St. Bernard's board of trustees.
+He is past Chairman of the Wharton Real Estate Center and still os on the Executive Committee.
+He is on the board of the Child Mind Institute, The Rockefeller University Board of Trustees, the Port Authority of New York and New Jersey, Cadre, Harvard Business School, and St. Bernard's board of trustees.
 He is an officer and a member of the Executive Board for the National Association of Real Estate Investment Trusts.
-Fascitelli also serves on the Real Estate Round Table Board of Directors.
-Additionally, he serves on both the Harvard Business School Board of Overseers and the URI Foundation Board.
+Fascitelli also is on the Real Estate Round Table Board of Directors.
+Additionally, he is on both the Harvard Business School Board of Overseers and the URI Foundation Board.

 In 2015, Fascitelli was nominated by Governor Andrew Cuomo to serve a six-year term on the Board of Commissioners of the Port Authority of New York and New Jersey.